prisma-labs/graphql-framework-experiment/docs/tutorial/chapter-2-writing-your-first-schema.md

 1. It might be easier at first for newcomers to read this file and see how Nexus behaves.
 2. It is valuable to commit it into your version control for pull-request reviews.
 The SDL file is an accessible way for others to evaluate incoming API changes without having to know about Nexus, or even JavaScript.

-## e.
-Getting our first query working
+## Getting our first query working

 Our `Product` object in place but there's still no way for clients of our API to query it.
 Let's change that.
 We'll use the special `Query` object type to expose our Product type.
 The SDL schema for this would look like as follows: